agda/agda/doc/user-manual/language/two-level.lagda.rst

 and replace the coercions ``↑`` and ``↓`` with the identity function.
-However, this combination currently allows some functions to be defined that shouldn't be allowed; see issue `#5761
+However, this combination currently allows some functions to be defined that shouldn't be allowed; see `Agda issue #5761
 <https://github.com/agda/agda/issues/5761>`_ for details.